PROFIT: Projection-based Test in Longitudinal Functional Data: Proof of Theorem

 For brevity we might omit the dependence of $s$ and $\sprime$ in $R_{pq}(s,\sprime)$ and $V_{pq}(s,\sprime)$ and just simply write $R_{pq}$ and $V_{pq}$ respectively.
 By standard weighted least squares calculations (tedious but straight forward), we get

 Let's call the denominator of the expression in (\ref{eqn:betahat}) as $D_n$.
-Then, after some simplification we can write
+After some simplification we write,

 Before moving on to the lines of the proof in details, we will provide an outline of the proof. \begin{enumerate} \item[(A)] First, we will show the rate of convergence of each of the term in the square braces in equation (\ref{eqn: Xiform}).
 The rate of convergence for all the three terms in the square braces can be shown in exactly the same way, hence we will show it only for the first term in the square bracket.
 Note that, only the terms of the form $R_{pq}$ involves the response $Y_{ijr}$.
-To derive the convergence of the terms involving $R_{pq}$, It is helpful to observe that by the assumed model in (\ref{eqn: assumedmodel})
+To derive the convergence of the terms involving $R_{pq}$, It is helpful to observe that by the assumed model in (\ref{eqn: assumedmodel}), { } Using the above expansion and by direct mathematical calculation it follows that { } where each of the terms defined above are as follows { }